MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/upgrade.md

 ## Upgrade a standalone VMM server
+Use the following procedures:

+### Backup and upgrade OS
-1. Uninstall VMM and select to retain the database.
-Make sure you remove both the VMM management server and the console.
+1. Backup and retain the VMM database.
+2. Uninstall the VMM.
+Ensure to remove both the management server and console.
+    #### Uninstall the VMM
+	- Go to **Add remove programs**, select **VMM** and click **Uninstall**.
+	- On the **Uninstall wizard,** select **Remove Features**, select both **VMM management Server** and **VMM Console** under the features to remove, list.
+	- On database options page, select **Retain database**.
+	- Review the summary and click **Uninstall**.
-2. On the current VMM server, upgrade the operating system to Windows Server 2016.
+3. Upgrade the management OS to Windows Server 2016.
+4. Upgrade to the Windows 10 version of the ADK.

+### Install VMM 2016

-3. Install VMM 2016.
-In the main setup page, click **Install**.
+1. In the main setup page, click **Install** .
-4. In **Select features to install**, select **VMM management server** >  **Next**.
-The VMM console is automatically installed.
+2. In **Select features to install**, select the VMM management server and then click **Next**.
+The VMM console will be automatically installed .
-5. In **Product registration information**, provide the appropriate information > **Next**.
-If you don't enter a product key, VMM will be installed as an evaluation version that expires 180 days after installation.
+3. In **Product registration information**, provide the appropriate information, and then click **Next**.
+If you do not enter a product key, VMM will be installed as an evaluation version that expires after 180 days from the installation date.
-6. In **Please read this license agreement**, specify that you've read the terms, and click **Next**.
+4. In **Please read this license agreement**, review the license agreement, select the **I have read, understood, and agree with the terms of the license agreement **check box, and then click **Next**.
-7. In **Usage and Connectivity Data**, select the option you want, and click **Next**.
+5. In **Usage and Connectivity Data**, select either of the options, and then click **Next**.
-8. If **Microsoft Update** appears, select whether you want to install VMM updates with Microsoft Update, and then click **Next**.
+6. If **Microsoft Update** page appears, select whether you want to use Microsoft Update and click **Next**.
+If you've already chosen to use Microsoft Update on this computer, this page won't appear.
-9. In **Installation location**, use the default path or type a different installation path for the VMM program files, and then click **Next**.
-The computer you're upgrading is checked to ensure it complies with prerequisites.
+7. In **Installation location**, use the default path or type a different installation path for the VMM program files, and then click **Next**.
-10. In **Database configuration**:
+8. In **Database configuration**:
+	- 	[Learn more](#upgrade-the-vmm-sql-server-database) if you need to upgrade the VMM SQL Server
-	- If you're using a remote SQL Server instance, specify the name of the remote SQL Server computer.
+	-  If you're using a remote SQL instance, specify the SQL server computer name.
-	- Learn more about [upgrading the SQL Server database](#upgrade-the-vmm-sql-server-database) if required.
-	- If SQL Server will run on the VMM server, type the VMM server name, or type **localhost**.
+	-	If SQL server runs on the VMM server, type the name of the VMM server, or type **localhost**.
 If the SQL Server is in a cluster, type the cluster name.
-11. Don't specify a **Port** value if you're using a local SQL Server, or if the remote SQL Server uses the default port (1443).
+	- Don't specify a port value if you're using local SQL server, or if your remote SQL server uses the default port (1443).
-12. Select **Existing Database**, and select the database you backed up from your previous installation.
+	- Select **Existing Database** and select the database you backed up from your previous installation.
 Provide credentials with permissions to access the database.
-Click **Yes** to upgrade.
+When you're prompted to upgrade the database click **Yes**.
-13. In **Configure service account and distributed key management**, specify the account that the VMM service will use.
-You can't change the identity of the VMM service account after installation.
+11. In **Configure service account and distributed key management**, specify the account that the VMM service will use.

+	>[!NOTE]
+	> You can't change the identity of the VMM service account after installation.

+12. Under **Distributed Key Management**, select whether to store encryption keys in Active Directory.
+	>[!NOTE]
-14. Under **Distributed Key Management**, select whether to store encryption keys in Active Directory.
-Choose settings carefully for the service account and distributed key management.
-Depending on what you choose encrypted data such as passwords in templates might not be available after the upgrade and you'll need to enter them manually.
+	> Choose the settings for the service account and distributed key management, carefully.
+Based on your selection, encrypted data such as passwords in templates might not be available after the upgrade, and you'll need to enter them manually.

-15. In **Port configuration**, use the default port number for each feature or provide a unique port number that is appropriate in your environment.
-To change the ports that you assign during the VMM installation, you need to uninstall and reinstall the VMM server.
-Don't configure port 5986, because it's preassigned.
+13. In **Port configuration**, use the default port number for each feature or provide a unique port number that is appropriate in your environment.

+	>[!NOTE]
+	>You cannot change the ports that you assign during the installation of a VMM management server unless you uninstall and then reinstall the VMM management server.
+Also, do not configure any feature to use port 5986, this port number is preassigned.

-16. In **Library configuration**, select whether to create a new library share or to use an existing library share on the computer.
-The default library share that VMM creates is named MSSCVMMLibrary, and the folder is located at **%SYSTEMDRIVE%\ProgramData\Virtual Machine Manager Library Files**. **ProgramData** is a hidden folder, and you cannot remove it.
-After the VMM management server is installed, you can add library shares and library servers.
+14. In **Library configuration**, select whether to create a new library share or to use an existing library share on the computer.
+The default library share that VMM creates is named **MSSCVMMLibrary**, and the folder is located at **%SYSTEMDRIVE%\ProgramData\Virtual Machine Manager Library Files**. **ProgramData** is a hidden folder, and you cannot remove it.
+After the VMM management server is installed, you can add library shares and library servers by using the VMM console or by using the VMM command shell.
-17. In **Upgrade compatibility report**, review settings > **Next**.
+15. In **Upgrade compatibility report**, review the settings, click **Next** to proceed with the upgrade.
-18. In **Installation Summary**, review settings and click **Install** to upgrade the server. **Installing features** page appears and displays the installation progress.
+16. In **Installation Summary**, review the settings and click **Install** to upgrade the server. **Installing features** page appears and displays the installation progress.
-19. In  **Setup completed successfully** page, click **Close** to finish the installation.
-If there's an issue with setup, check the **%SYSTEMDRIVE%\ProgramData\VMMLogs** folder. **ProgramData** is a hidden folder.
+17. In **Setup completed successfully**, click **Close** to finish the installation.
+To open the VMM console, check  **Open the VMM console when this wizard closes**, or you can click the Virtual Machine Manager Console icon on the desktop.

+In case of any issue with the setup, check the **%SYSTEMDRIVE%\ProgramData\VMMLogs** folder.

-During setup, VMM enables the following firewall rules.
-These rules remain in effect even if you later uninstall VMM.
+During the setup, VMM enables the following firewall rules.
+These rules remain in effect even if you uninstall the VMM later.

 - Windows Remote Management
 - Windows Standards-Based Storage Management